Mellanox/arc_ltp/README.md

 These tests are not applicable to ARC Linux but are reported as failed, so they should be disabled.

+* commands/ar - command is unsupported on ARC Linux
+* commands/ld - command is unsupported on ARC Linux
+* commands/ldd - command is unsupported on ARC Linux
+* commands/nm - command is unsupported on ARC Linux
+* commands/objdump - command is unsupported on ARC Linux
+* commands/file - command is unsupported on ARC Linux
+* commands/tar - test uses `file` command which is unsupported on ARC Linux
+* commands/cron - command is unsupported on ARC Linux
+* commands/logrotate - command is unsupported on ARC Linux
+* commands/cpio - test uses `file` command which is unsupported on ARC Linux
+* commands/gzip01 - gzip in BusyBox doesn't support option `-r`
 * fs/rwtest01 - this test requires BASH which isn't available
 * fs/rwtest02 - this test requires BASH which isn't available
 * fs/rwtest03 - this test requires BASH which isn't available